 Buying a Green Car

 Akin to owning a home, most people consider buying a car as the second most primary purchase you can make.
 And even though most consider car buying to be slow, according to a report by Bloomberg, the majority of cars bought in 2014 was millennials.
 Building credit before this decision can save you a ton of money, especially when considering that cars are depreciating assets.
+You can also save money on insurance with green car discounts, so check online for car insurance quotes to get the best rate.

 Renting For The First Time